Figo579/Ching-OS/README.md

 Docker uses template images, and allows the user to start several instances of the same template, destroy them, or build new custom templates on top of them.

-Parrot uses docker to allow its users to use its vast arsenal of tools on any platform supported by docker.
+Ching OS uses docker to allow its users to use its vast arsenal of tools on any platform supported by docker.

 [Parrot Core](#parrotseccore)